n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/openai-functions-agent.md

 Use the OpenAI Functions Agent node to use an [OpenAI functions model](https://platform.openai.com/docs/guides/gpt/function-calling){:target=_blank .external-link}.
 These are models that detect when a function should be called and respond with the inputs that should be passed to the function.

+Refer to [AI Agent](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/index/) for more information on the AI Agent node itself.

 --8<-- "_snippets/integrations/builtin/cluster-nodes/use-with-chat-trigger.md"

 You must use the [OpenAI Chat Model](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai/) with this agent.